 About the States Assembly

-The States Assembly – Jersey’s elected parliament is made up of 49 States Members, including:
+The States Assembly is made up of 49 States Members, including:

 Constituency Work

-Their work can involve helping constituents directly such as making sure that they get the correct social security benefits, or resolving a planning dispute.
+Their work can involve helping constituents, such as making sure that they get the correct social security benefits, or resolving a planning dispute.
 Members receive many phone calls and emails from constituents on a daily basis.
+Constituency work can also take place in the community, at face to face drop-in sessions where Islanders can meet their elected Members to raise issues, seek assistance, or provide feedback.

 States Meetings